“One Week With” is our weekly app review series. One of us plays around with an app for over a week and then writes a very personal review of the app.

 Letterpress has a simple gameplay that’s somewhat new in several aspects.
 The object of the game is to think up as many words as possible from a given board of letters; the more you think up, the better.

-The way points are added is interesting and that’s what makes the gameplay smart and sophisticated.
+The waypoints are added is interesting and that’s what makes the gameplay smart and sophisticated.
 You get points for every letter you use; letters you’ve used turn blue and letters your opponent has used turn red.
-If, in your turn, you use up a letter that’s red, you get a point while one point is subtracted from your opponent’s score.
-But then, if you use a letter that’s a darker shade of red (a letter that is surrounded by other “red” tiles), you don’t get a point, nor does your opponent lose one.
+If in your turn, you use up a letter that’s red, you get the point while one point is subtracted from your opponent’s score.
+But then, if you use a letter that’s a darker shade of red (a letter that is surrounded by other “red” tiles), you don’t get the point, nor does your opponent lose one.

 Frankly, one week of the game and I’m on my way to be addicted to it.